 - a mentally disordered sex offender under the law.11

-Per Education Code 44345, the Commission may also deny any application for the issuance of a credential if the applicant:
+Per Education Code 44345, the Commission may also deny any application for the issuance of a credential if you:

-- lacks the proper qualifications to be a teacher,
+- lack the proper qualifications to be a teacher,

-- is physically or mentally disabled to perform the duties of a teacher,
+- are physically or mentally disabled to perform the duties of a teacher,

-- is addicted to the use of a controlled substance,
+- are addicted to the use of a controlled substance,

-- has committed any act of moral turpitude,
+- have committed any act of moral turpitude,

-- has intentionally committed fraud in his/her application, or
+- have intentionally committed fraud in your application, or

-- refuses to provide evidence of good moral character.12
+- refuse to provide evidence of good moral character.12

 7. How can an attorney help?

-A criminal defense lawyer can help a teacher gather appropriate evidence and present it to the ALJ.
+A skilled attorney can represent you at your administrative hearing, help you gather appropriate evidence, and present it to the ALJ.

-Attorneys can also help teachers avoid criminal convictions.
-If a teacher is charged with a crime, he/she should contact a criminal defense attorney immediately after the state files the charge.
+Attorneys can also help you avoid criminal convictions.
+If you are charged with a crime, you should contact a criminal defense attorney immediately after the state files the charge.

-A lawyer can help the teacher contest or defend against the charge so that it gets dismissed.
+A lawyer can help you contest or defend against the charge so that it gets dismissed.
 The attorney can also work with the prosecutor to possibly reduce the severity or nature of the charge.

 Legal References: